MicrosoftDocs/xamarin-docs/docs/ios/deploy-test/app-distribution/app-store-distribution/publishing-to-the-app-store.md

 > [!NOTE]
-> Note: While the old _App Store_ and _Ad Hoc_ configurations have now been removed from all of the Visual Studio for Mac template projects, you may find that older projects still include these configurations.
+> While the old _App Store_ and _Ad Hoc_ configurations have now been removed from all of the Visual Studio for Mac template projects, you may find that older projects still include these configurations.
 If this is the case, you can continue to use the **App Store | Device** configuration in step 1 of the list above.

 ### Sign and Distribute your App